KristianWold/sum-and-elab/README.md

 ## Training
 Notebooks for training, including data cleaning and tokenization, can be found [here](https://github.com/KristianWold/sum-and-elab/tree/main/notebooks/training).

 The architecture features an embed size of 1152, with 18 transformer block layers, each with 18 attention heads.
 This totals around 316M parameters.
-To decrease vocabulary size, we make use of lower-case text only and remove standardize all non-standard ASCII characters.
+To decrease vocabulary size, we make use of lower-case text only and standardize all non-standard ASCII characters.
 Generally, a fairly limited amount semantic meaning is lost in this process for most text, while slicing roughtly half of the needed unique tokens.
-The corpus is then tokenized with BPE, creating rougly 24k unique tokens.
+The corpus is then tokenized with BPE, creating vocabulary of rougly 24k tokens.
 We train the transformer on the whole of the predefined training corpus for up to five epochs.
-This took approximatly 35 hours on a RTX4080 16GB ram GPU.
+This took approximatly 35 hours on an RTX4080 with 16GB ram GPU.

 ## Inference

 We test the model on out-of-distribution text fetched from the test corpus.
-The model predicts highlights from articles, and vise versa.
+We let the model predict highlights from articles, and vise versa.

 See the [notebook](https://github.com/KristianWold/sum-and-elab/blob/main/notebooks/inference/test_data.ipynb) for details about inference, and [here](https://github.com/KristianWold/sum-and-elab/blob/main/notebooks/inference/README.md) for more results and discussion.
 The articles tested were chosen for briefness, but has otherwise not been cherry picked.